Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Introduction

-Given a homology class $A \in H_2(X, \bZ)$, we say it is \emph{primitive} if $\omega(A) > 0$ and we cannot write $A = kB $ for any $B \in H_2(X, \bZ)$ and integer $k \geq 2$.
-For a fixed primitive homology class $A$, the work of Zinger \cite{zinger2011comparison} and Doan--Walpuski \cite{doan2019counting} show that the signed count (c.f.
+Let $\overline{H}_2(X,\bZ)$ denote $H_2(X,\bZ)$ modulo its torsion subgroup\footnote{We work modulo torsion purely for notational convenience.
+With a bit more notation, it is possible to state all our results with $H_2(X,\bZ)$ instead of $\overline{H}_2(X,\bZ)$.}.
+Given a homology class $A \in \overline{H}_2(X, \bZ)$, we say it is \emph{primitive} if $\omega(A) > 0$ and we cannot write $A = kB $ for any $B \in \overline{H}_2(X, \bZ)$ and integer $k \geq 2$.
+For a fixed primitive homology class $A$, the works of Zinger \cite{zinger2011comparison} and Doan--Walpuski \cite{doan2019counting} show that the signed count (c.f.
 Definition \ref{count-sign-def}) of embedded $J$-curves of class $A$ and genus $h \geq 0$ for $J \in \clJ(X, \omega)\setminus \normalfont\clW_\text{emb}$ defines an invariant of $(X, \omega)$ independent of $J$.
-If $A$ is not primitive, although there are only finitely many embedded $J$-curves of class $A$ and genus $h$ for a super-rigid almost complex structure $J$, the direct signed count of all such $J$-curves may not define an invariant of $(X, \omega)$ because \emph{bifurcations} could happen when varying the almost comnplex structures.
+If $A$ is not primitive, although there are only finitely many embedded $J$-curves of class $A$ and genus $h$ for a super-rigid almost complex structure $J$, the direct signed count of all such $J$-curves may not define an invariant of $(X, \omega)$ because \emph{bifurcations} could happen when varying the almost complex structures.
 The main result of this paper is to define a virtual count of embedded $J$-curves of two times a primitive homology class for \emph{all genera}.
-We adopt the notation $\text{Gr}$ in order to be consistent with Taubes' pioneering work in dimension $4$ \cite{Taubes-Gr}. \begin{Theorem} Fix a primitive class $A\in H_2(X,\bZ)$ and an integer $h\ge 0$.
+We adopt the notation $\text{Gr}$ in order to be consistent with Taubes' pioneering work in dimension $4$ \cite{Taubes-Gr}. \begin{Theorem} Fix a primitive class $A\in\overline{H}_2(X,\bZ)$ and an integer $h\ge 0$.
 For a super-rigid $J\in\clJ(X,\omega)$, define the \emph{virtual count of embedded genus $h$ curves of class $2A$} to be the integer

 where the first sum is over embedded $J$-curves $C'$ of genus $h$ and class $2A$, the second sum is over all genera $0\le g\le h$ and embedded $J$-curves $C$ of genus $g$ and class $A$, $\normalfont\text{sgn}$ is as in Definition \ref{count-sign-def} and the integers $\normalfont\text{w}_{2,h}$ are as in Definition \ref{lwc-double}.